JanCBrammer/JanCBrammer.github.io/index.md

 A virtual reality training to help Dutch police officers regulate acute stress.
 International, interdisciplinary collaboration of scientists, designers, game developers, and police.
 I integrated heart and breathing sensor data into the application, ran extensive user tests, and analyzed requirements.
-I'm no longer on this project, but I keep maintaining the codebase as a personal project.
+I am no longer on this project, but I keep maintaining the codebase as a personal project.

 >##### Technologies
 >